Florida Legal Services’ Disaster Recovery Hotline is available to help survivors of Irma, Maria, or Michael at 888-780-0443. Hablamos Español.

 Apply for Medicaid online.
 Or you can apply for Medicaid on a paper application that you can mail, fax, or return to your local Customer Service Center.
 Download the paper application here.

 The Florida Department of Financial Services Disaster Fraud Action Strike Team (DFAST) has been activated in response Hurricane Michael and will be deployed in the affected areas to protect Floridians from storm-related fraud.

-DFS said in the statement indicators of storm-related fraud include:
+According to DFS, indicators of storm-related fraud include: